pavithraes/dask-blog/_posts/2022-08-08-understanding-meta-keyword-argument.md

 ## Using `_meta` directly

-In some rare case, you can also set the `_meta` attribute directly for a Dask DataFrame.
+In some rare case, you can also set the `_meta` attribute[1] directly for a Dask DataFrame.
 For example, if the DataFrame was read with incorrect dtypes, like:

 ```python
 >>> ddf = dd.DataFrame.from_dict(